jimmyjames/auth0-hapi-api-samples/01-Authenticate-RS256/README.md

 * An unprotected endpoint which returns a message on success.
 Does not require a valid JWT access token.

 **GET** /api/private
 * A protected endpoint which returns a message on success.
-Requires a valid JWT access token.

-**GET** /api/private/admin
-* A protected endpoint which returns a message on success.
 Requires a valid JWT access token containing a `scope` of `read:messages`.

 ## What is Auth0?